PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 **To get out of the `man` "buffer" page and to be able to type commands again on the command prompt, press the `q` key!**

 ***

-# Learning Objectives for Today's Lesson
--  Understand the organization of the Filesystem
--  Distinguish between Full versus Relative paths
--  Copying, creating, moving and removing data

-***
 # Navigating the Filesystem
 A filesystem organizes a computer's files and directories into a tree structure.